Afzal74/Afzal74/README.md

 <p align="center">
+    🌱 I’m currently learning React and the MERN stack.<br> 🎯 Passionate about building user-friendly and scalable web apps.<br> 🤖 Specialized in integrating Artificial Intelligence into projects.<br>
+    🎨 Skilled in Canva for creative design and branding.<br>
-    🌱 I’m currently learning React and the MERN stack.<br> 🎯 Passionate about building user-friendly and scalable web apps.<br> 📚 In my free time, I enjoy playing chess and reading books.<br> 🏫 Currently pursuing B.E. in Computer Science at MITk - Kundapura.<br>
+    📚 In my free time, I enjoy playing chess and reading books.<br> 🏫 Currently pursuing B.E. in Computer Science at MITk - Kundapura.<br>
 </p>